MiningMarsh/steamos-extensions/README.md

 This extension significantly slows down shutdowns and system updates, as they have to wait for the RAM cache to synchronize to disk first.

+This extension will only function on HoloISO if the player's username is `deck`.

 ### steamos-extension-retain-boot

 This extension sets SteamOS as the next boot entry after each reboot.
 This can be useful when dual booting if the other OS likes to mess with the boot order.

+This extensiom functions on HoloISO, but might choose the boot order incorrectly on systems dual booting HoloISO and SteamOS.

 ### steamos-extension-irqbalance